layercodedev/sled/README.md

 > **This is experimental software.** Like an actual sled: fast and fun, but if you're not careful, you can crash into a tree.

+## Quick Overview

+**What is it?** A web UI that runs locally on your computer.
+It spawns local Claude Code, Codex or Gemini CLI cli agents processes on your computer.
+This is the same coding cli you alreay use, but we start it in a headless API mode and wrap it in a web UI.
+We added transcription and text-to-speech so you can talk to it and hear its responses.
+The web UI works great on mobile, so you can share your localhost and code from anywhere.

+**Do I need to deploy anything?** No. Sled runs 100% on your machine.
+It's written in Typescript (and runs with wrangler locally).
+Nothing is deployed to the cloud.

+**How does it control Claude Code?** Via [ACP (Agent Control Protocol)](https://github.com/ACP-Labs/protocol) — a standard protocol that wraps CLI agents.
+The `claude-code-acp` adapter runs Claude Code as a subprocess and exposes it via JSON-RPC.

+**What data leaves my machine?**

+We (layercode.com) built this mainly because we wanted it, but also to showcase how coding agents can be voice enabled with layercode.com.
+We've opened up a free (rate limited) voice API endpoint so you can enjoy voice mode without any cost.
+You can disble voice mode in the settings.
+When it is enabled, your audio and agent conversation will be sent to our API.
+We do not store or retain any data.
+Our API is hosted on Cloudflare.
+Everything else runs local and stays local.

+- ✅ **Stays local**: Your code, prompts, agent responses, session history
+- 🔊 **Sent for voice processing**: Audio recordings → [Layercode.com](https://layercode.com) (transcription + text-to-speech).
+Not stored.
+Can be disabled in settings.

 ## Why

 Coding agents need input every 10-60 minutes.
 If you're not at your desk, they just sit there.